Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

-Scholz owns not one, but two 1968 Gibson Les Paul Goldtop Deluxe guitars.
+Scholz owns not one but two 1968 Gibson Les Paul Goldtop Deluxe guitars.
 You may have seen images of them up close, where they have a Mighty Mouse sticker on them.
 Scholz regrets he couldn't get Gibson's reproductions to come with the sticker.
-Copyright issues, you know, they get in the way of some things.
+Copyright issues got in the way.

 A student of Gibson guitar history knows that 1968 was the year Gibson brought the Les Paul back into production.
-1959 had been the last year, previous to then, when the guitar was produced.
-So what happened was Gibson had simply shoved all the Les Paul parts into storage, and when they started making them again in 1968, they used the parts from 1959.
+1959 had been the last year when the guitar was produced.
+Gibson had simply shoved all the Les Paul parts into storage, and when they started making them again in 1968, they used the parts from 1959.
 So a 1968 Les Paul, like the two owned by Scholz, and used on the first Boston album, have the extremely large neck from 1959.

 Tom Scholz is six foot and five inches tall.
 You can tell by looking at him that he's tall.
 Men that tall have large hands.
 Tom Scholz still describes the 1968 Lester's neck as a baseball bat.
-Most people aren't even close to six foot and five inches tall, and so, I am sure most persons have smaller hands, and shorter fingers than Tom Scholz.
+Most people aren't even close to his height, and so I'm sure most people have smaller hands and shorter fingers.
 For this reason alone, the Tom Scholz model Gibson Collector's Choice Lester Polsfuss is probably not the best Les Paul for you.

 The 1968 Gibson Les Paul Goldtop Deluxe model came with two P-90 pickups.
 The major modification was the routing done to add the DiMarzio Super Distortion pickup at the bridge.
 The sound of Boston is the sound of a Les Paul and humbuckers more than P-90s, and if you've looked at the photos and videos above, you see Scholz now favors a much more typical Les Paul with humbuckers at the neck and the bridge.

-For the reasons mentioned above, I have to say here the Gibson Les Paul Studio is the best bet for anyone wanting to own a Les Paul, and going for a Tom Scholz sound.
+For the reasons mentioned above, I have to say here the Gibson Les Paul Studio is the best bet for anyone wanting to own a Les Paul, especially if they're going for a Tom Scholz sound.
 These feature the hotter wound than normal 490 T and R set of pickups.
-Oh, you could still change them out to DiMarzio Super Distortion pups if you wanted to, but the fact of the matter is, you would still have a long way to go, hardware wise, to get to a Scholz sound.
-Remember the man is a mechanical engineer.
+Oh, you could still change them out to DiMarzio Super Distortion pups if you wanted to, but you would still have a long way to go, hardware wise, to get to a Scholz sound.
+Remember, the man is a mechanical engineer.

 This guitar also features coil splits.
 So if you feel you need a single coil in the neck position, there's only a knob pull between you and one.
 Modern weight relief makes these much more easy to stand and play for hours at a time.
 I've felt like the neck was easy to handle on every last one of them I've ever played, and realistically, even a poor boy like myself could save or pay out for a LP Studio.